OHSU Doernbecher and PeaceHealth Southwest Medical Center partner to bring nationally ranked neonatal care to Southwest Washington’s sickest infants

 About OHSU Doernbecher Children's Hospital

 OHSU Doernbecher Children's Hospital ranks among the top children’s hospitals in the United States in eight clinical specialties, including neonatology*.
-It ranks 36th nationally for NIH-awarded pediatric research funding among children’s hospitals affiliated with an academic medical center**, and is one of only 22 NIH-designated Child Health Research Centers in the country.
+It ranks 36th nationally for NIH-awarded pediatric research funding among children’s hospitals affiliated with an academic health center**, and is one of only 22 NIH-designated Child Health Research Centers in the country.

 OHSU Doernbecher cares for tens of thousands of children each year from Oregon, southwest Washington and around the nation, resulting in more than 180,000 discharges, surgeries, transports and outpatient visits annually.
 Nationally recognized OHSU Doernbecher physicians and nurses provide a full range of pediatric care in the most patient- and family-centered environment.
 These highly trained clinicians also travel throughout Oregon and southwest Washington, providing specialty care to more than 3,000 children at more than 150 outreach clinics in 15 locations.
 In addition, OHSU Doernbecher delivers neonatal and pediatric critical care consultation to community hospitals statewide through its state-of-the-art telemedicine network.